-- Experiencing the joy of flying (if you actively enjoy it)
+Potential Benefits: * Elite-qualifying miles earned * Redeemable miles earned * Seeing a new city for a day * Experiencing the joy of flying (if you actively enjoy it)

 The last two don't particularly apply to me, since I am a very productive worker on airplanes, but I think for most people that's a reasonable accounting costs and benefits of mileage running.
 Depending on your assessment of those costs/benefits, mileage running may or may not be worth it for any given scenario.